Fast growing palm trees can more quickly help you get that backyard tropical look you've wanted.

 Here's a simple example of a DIY method to use at home with easily obtained ingredients.
 In fact, you may already have them on hand!

 Nearly all palm trees prefer well-drained soil.
-Keep in mind that palms are pretty adaptable to most soil mixtures.
+With that, most palms are pretty adaptable to many soil mixtures.

-Be sure to know the maximum height.
-Its total height can be way up there!
+Be sure to know your palm's maximum height.
+It can get way up there!
 With a crown that spreads thickly outward.

-Your Advance Landscape Planning helps to think of enough room your chosen palm needs.
+Your Advance Landscape Planning helps deciding on your chosen palm.
 Do you have the outdoor space for them?
 Will the mature height impact any windows?

 Check out these palms that grow quickly, arranged by approximate height.